About the Paducah Human Rights Commission

-The Paducah Human Rights Commission (PHRC) helps ensure that Paducah residents and visitors maintain the right to live and work as equal partners in our community.
+The Paducah Human Rights Commission (PHRC) was formed May 26, 1964.
+This board helps ensure that Paducah residents and visitors maintain the right to live and work as equal partners in our community.
 Never should anyone discriminate - or be discriminated against - because of race, color, religion, age, familial status, handicap, sex, national origin, gender identity, or sexual orientation in connection with employment, places of public accommodation, and housing.
 Sadly, unfortunate incidents do occur, even in a progressive city such as ours.
 If you experience discrimination or humiliation because someone has violated your human rights, the City of Paducah wants to know about it, and the Paducah Human Rights Commission wants to help.

 Paducah Human Rights Commission

 300 South 5th Street, City Hall, Suite 106 (office is wheelchair accessible)

 Hours: Monday and Tuesday from 8 a.m. until 4:30 p.m.
 Office closes between noon and 12:30 p.m. for lunch.
 On the first Tuesday of each month, the hours are 8 a.m. until 2 p.m. with a break for lunch.

 Learn the process to File a Complaint if you feel you have been a victim of discrimination.

 The Paducah Human Rights Commission is a seven-member board governed by Paducah Code of Ordinances 58-31.
 Appointments are for a term of three years.
 The Board meets on the 3rd Thursday of each month at 5 p.m. in the Commission Chambers of City Hall.

 Robert Hernandez (Chairman)